-- An authentication method, to ensure the identity of the peers. - An encryption method, to protect the data and ensure privacy. - A Hashed Message Authentication Codes (HMAC) method to ensure the identity of the sender, and to ensure that the message has not been modified in transit. - A Diffie-Hellman group to determine the strength of the encryption-key-determination algorithm.
-The security appliance uses this algorithm to derive the encryption and hash keys. - · A limit for how long the security appliance uses an encryption key before replacing it.
+- An authentication method, to ensure the identity of the peers. - An encryption method, to protect the data and ensure privacy.

+- A Hashed Message Authentication Codes (HMAC) method to ensure the identity of the sender, and to ensure that the message has not been modified in transit. - A Diffie-Hellman group to determine the strength of the encryption-key-determination algorithm.
+The security appliance uses this algorithm to derive the encryption and hash keys. - A limit to the time the security appliance uses an encryption key before replacing it.

-Table 23-1 provides information about the ISAKMP policy keywords and their values.
+Table 24-1 provides information about the ISAKMP policy keywords and their values.

-Table 23-1 ISAKMP Policy Keywords for CLI Commands
+Table 24-1 ISAKMP Policy Keywords for CLI Commands